haochehsu/revealJS-Tutorial/Example/example.md

     - Look at quasi-random mergers. e.g. exploiting court rulings, search for merger news, and estimate the treatment effect of mergers from historical data.

 - **Structural** researcher:
-    - Build a model of national mobile telecom market, estimate features of demand and costs.
+    - Build a model of the national mobile telecom market, and estimate features of demand and costs.
 Then evaluate the counterfactual where Verizon and AT&T merge.
 </div>

 ---